vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

   lecturer:"Jan Aerts",
   keywords:["data management","NoSQL","big data"],
   students:[
-    {student_id:"u0359851", name:"Jariani Abbas"},
+    {student_id:"u0123456", name:"student 1"},
-    {student_id:"u0290360", name:"Anurag Chaturvedi"},
+    {student_id:"u0234567", name:"student 2"},
-    {student_id:"u0193120", name:"Stefanie De Coster"}]}
+    {student_id:"u0345678", name:"student 3"}]}
 {% endhighlight %}

 JSON has very simple syntax rules:
 - Data is in key/value pairs.
-Each are in quotes, separated by a colon.
+Each is in quotes, separated by a colon.
 In some cases you might omit the quotes around the key, but not always.
 - Data is separated by commas.
 - Curly braces hold objects.
 - Square brackets hold arrays.